Tai chi is a noncompetitive martial art known for its health benefits. It combines gentle physical exercise and stretching with mindfulness.

-Studies looking at the effect of tai chi on cognitive function yielded more promising results.
+Research looking at the effect of tai chi on cognitive function yielded more promising results.

 There are five different styles of tai chi, dating from different periods in history.
 Each has a unique set of methods and principles, lineage, and date of origin.

-- Yang-style, which started between 1799 and 1872
+- Yang style, which began sometime between 1799 and 1872

-- Wu- or Wu (Hao)-style, which started between 1812 and 1880
+- Wu or Wu Hao style, which began sometime between 1812 and 1880

-- Wu-style, which started between 1870 and 1942
+- Wu style, which began sometime between 1870 and 1942

-- Sun-style, which started between 1861 and 1932
+- Sun style, which began sometime between 1861 and 1932

 Some of these forms of tai chi lean towards health, while others stress competition or self-defense.